peermetrics/peermetrics/README.md

 ## Features

 ### App dashboard
-The app dashboard is the best way to get an overview of how the your users are experiencing your app.
+The app dashboard is the best way to get an overview of how your users are experiencing your app.
 On top of the usual metrics (browsers, OS, location, etc) you can see the most common issues overall so you know on what to focus.

 ![image](https://github.com/peermetrics/peermetrics/assets/1862405/b9a541d9-6793-4e55-b604-c717ccab8edd)